M. A. Vaheed: Political career

-Vaheed first became an MLA in 2001.
+Vaheed first became an MLA in 2001 as a UDF rebel candidate.
+After the win, he rejoined Congress party.
 He contested the state assembly elections in 2006 and 2011 to complete a hat-trick of wins.
 In the 2016 Assembly elections, he lost to Communist Party of India (Marxist)'s Kadakampally Surendran by a margin of 11,477 votes.
 Vaheed came third overall, behind BJP's V. Muraleedharan.

 Personal life

 Vaheed was born in Kaniyapuram on 14 March 1950 to Muhammad Kassim and Muhammad Ummal.
 He graduated in Science and then took LL.B. and practised as an advocate.
 He is married to Illiba Vaheed and they have two daughters.

 He has six elder brothers (Rasheed, Azeez, Gafoor, Shukoor, Sathar, Vahab) and a sister (Hafsa Beevi).